 The wait can be agonizing, though.
 No wonder skiers respond to the torture of delayed gratification like teenage boys do.
 They take matters into their own hands.

 Some don goggles and stick their heads in the freezer.
 Others wear their ski boots while watching The Blizzard of Aahhh's for the 47th time.
 I most pity those who get their ski groove on by shopping the Labor Day gear sales.
-The most famous of these is the "Sniagrab" at Denver's landmark Gart Sports.
+The most famous of these is the "Sniagrab" at Denver's landmark Gart Sports (now Sports Authority).
 "Sniagrab" is "bargains" spelled backward.
 Sad but true: In the snowless hell of preseason, we turn to word games for amusement.

 Me, I've never stuck my head in with the ice cubes, worn ski boots before absolutely necessary, or laid out lots of cash at Labor Day.
 Because cold cheeks, plastic-encased feet, and conspicuous consumption aren't the point.
 Powder is.